thorvg/thorvg/README.md

 <br />
 <br />
 ## Sponsors
-We sincerely thank our financial sponsors for their generous support, which drives the growth and innovation of the ThorVG project.
-Your contributions help us make ThorVG more powerful, efficient, and accessible for everyone.
+We sincerely thank our sponsors and supporters who help drive the continuous evolution of ThorVG.
+Your support is more than a contribution — it is an investment in a high-performance, accessible graphics engine built for real-world production.
 <br/>
 <br/>
 <p align="center", href="https://www.lottiefiles.com">